praveenaedayillyam/Classification_with_CNN_model_on_natural_image_Dataset/README.md

-#Image Classification with CNN model on Natural Image Dataset
+*Image Classification with CNN model on Natural Image Dataset* <br>

-  • Worked with a dataset of 6,899 images across 8 classes.
+  • Worked with a dataset of 6,899 images across 8 classes.  <br>
-  • Implemented data preprocessing techniques, including standardization and label conversion.
+  • Implemented data preprocessing techniques, including standardization and label conversion.  <br>
-  • Designed and trained a CNN model for image classification.
+  • Designed and trained a CNN model for image classification.  <br>
-  • Evaluated model performance with accuracy score and classification report
+  • Evaluated model performance with accuracy score and classification report  <br>